-The word mantra.
-Man is short for manas, which means “mind,” and tra comes from the Sanskrit verb “to save” or “to protect.”
+In the word mantra, Man is short for manas, which means “mind,” and tra comes from the Sanskrit verb “to save” or “to protect.”
 This is the way it’s usually explained.
-So it is to protect our mind from various types of negative thoughts.
+It is to protect our mind from various types of negative thoughts.
 That’s on one level.
-So instead of having negative thoughts of disliking others, when we say the mantra of Chenrezig it keeps us mindful of love and compassion toward them.
+Instead of having negative thoughts of disliking others, when we say the mantra of Chenrezig it keeps us mindful of love and compassion toward them.
 So it protects the mind.

 On a very ordinary level, if we have some song or music going through our head and we can’t get it out of our head, the best way to protect the mind from that is to use that verbal energy in the mind to recite a mantra instead.
 Or it doesn’t even have to be singing a song in our head.
 It could just be uncontrollable thoughts, like worrying at night, and stuff like that.
 Use that verbal energy of the mind to say a mantra.

 But on a deeper level, as I've said, the mantra is a shaping of the breath; and by shaping the breath with the sound of the mantra, it shapes the subtle energies.
 And so there’s something called vajra recitation, in which one combines the breath with the sound of OM AH HUM.
-And with special, quite advanced practices, that is used to shape the breath, which means the subtle energy, and get it to dissolve into the central channel to then ultimately protect the mind by getting it to this subtlest, clear-light level.
+With special, quite advanced practices, that are used to shape the breath, which means the subtle energy, we get it to dissolve into the central channel and then ultimately protect the mind by getting it to this subtlest, clear-light level.

-Even the ordinary attainments, these special attainments, are often gained through gaining control and shaping the subtle energies, and that’s done through mantra.
-Special powers – you know, extrasensory powers, extraphysical powers – which are used for helping others, not just as a show of power or something like that.
+Even the mundane actual attainments are often gained through gaining control and shaping the subtle energies, and that’s done through mantra.
+These refer to extrasensory powers and extraphysical powers, which are used for helping others, not just as a show of power or something like that.

 So there are many usages and purposes of mantra.